isomerpages/imda-pixel-old/_about/3-incubation-programme.md

 Facilities such as Event, Meeting & Workshop space for start-ups and companies looking for space, facilities and connection to PIXEL’s network of tech innovators, content creators, creative technologist and digital designers

-Labs such as the Augmented Reality and Virtual Reality Lab, 5G Test Bed, Usability Testing Lab for UI/UX, and media production facilities such as the Green Room for visual effects
+Labs such as the Augmented Reality (AR) and Virtual Reality (VR) Lab, 5G Test Bed, Usability Testing Lab for UI/UX, and media production facilities such as the Green Room for visual effects

 Apply for incubation in our co-working space or project suites [here](https://go.gov.sg/preqform).